lars-sh/parent/README.md

 `target/pmd/pmd-ruleset.xml` contains the PMD rule set.
 It is overwritten at the Maven goal `initialize`.

-`target/spotbugs-excludes-fix-jdk11-and-later.xml` contains Spotbugs eclusions for compatibility with JDK11 and later.
-It is overwritten at the Maven goal `initialize` while executing Maven with Java 11 and later.

 `target/versions-ruleset.xml` contains a rule set used by the Maven Versions Plugin to ignore pre-release versions.
 It is overwritten at the Maven goal `initialize`.

 #### Suppress Warnings